Dinsmore & Shohl: Wright aeronautical plant

+Expansion

 After the war, the firm expanded in a number of areas, including litigation and liability.
 Massive wage hour litigation was handled in Milan, Tennessee, for the Procter & Gamble Defense Corporation.
 The firm managed National Labor Relations Act cases for Procter & Gamble, as well as early product liability cases.

 Dinsmore also broadened its reach as Procter & Gamble expanded into foreign markets.
 Attorneys formed companies throughout the world, providing an essential support to the establishment of Procter & Gamble's vast international business in the 1950s through the 1970s.
 As legal practices became increasingly specialized during this same period, the firm's experience with Procter & Gamble helped its own business, transactional, tax and real estate practice areas.
 In 2006, for example, the firm represented long-time client Bob Castellini in his acquisition of the Cincinnati Reds from financier Carl Lindner.

 In the 1980s, the firm expanded into tort litigation, starting with the Rely (brand) tampons, Toxic Shock Syndrome cases for Procter & Gamble and the Bendectin birth defect cases for Merrell Dow Pharmaceuticals.
 During this period, the firm also handled insurance coverage work for Liberty Mutual Insurance Company.
 Additional work involved Dow Corning breast implants, the diet drug Fen-phen, Brown & Williamson tobacco and popcorn flavoring.

 The firm continues to serve a large number of companies, from Fortune 500 international conglomerates to small businesses, non-profit organizations and entrepreneurs.

 Growth

+Offices

 The firm first ventured beyond Cincinnati when it opened an office in the neighboring Clermont County in 1979.
 In 1987, offices were opened in Dayton and Columbus, Ohio.
 In the late 1990s, Dinsmore & Shohl expanded into Louisville and Lexington, Kentucky.
 In 2002, offices were established in Pittsburgh, Pennsylvania and Charleston, West Virginia.
 Two more West Virginia locations Morgantown and Wheeling were added in 2007.
 In 2009, a third office was opened in Kentucky in the state capital of Frankfort.
 On July 22, 2011, Dinsmore & Shohl announced the opening of an office in Washington, D.C.
 In late January 2012, the firm opened an office in Philadelphia, becoming their 14th office and second location in Pennsylvania.